 Introductory logic and Boolean algebra, mathematical induction, recursion and difference equations, combinatorics, graph theory and modeling.
-Students will not receive credit for MATH 251 if they have credit for MATH 280.
 Prerequisite: MATH 191.
 Spring.

 280 Introduction to the Foundations of Mathematics (3)

 Set theory, functions and relations, the structure of the real number system, deductive logic and the nature of proof, and axiomatic systems.
 Pre- or corequisite: MATH 192.
 Fall and Spring.